Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

 ### Worker Configuration

 As long as the config parameters above are correctly set, the worker will be able to consult with ZooKeeper, and find the current leader master to connect to.
-Therefore, `ALLUXIO_MASTER_HOSTNAME` does not have to be set for the workers.
+Therefore, the Alluxio master hostname does not have to be set for the workers.

 > Note: When running Alluxio in fault tolerant mode, it is possible that the default worker